polhenarejos/acme_email/README.md

 _(Reminder: private and public keys are generated automatically, you do not have to worry about that.)_

+### Current Features
+* The private key is generated locally on your system.
+* S/MIME challenge, defined in the draft specification.
+* PKCS12 certificate storaging, with embedded private key.
+* Can revoke certificates.
+* Adjustable RSA key bit-length (2048 (default), 4096, ...).
+* Fully automated.
+* Supports an interactive text UI, or can be driven entirely from the command line.
+* Free and Open Source Software, made with Python.

 ## TL;DR (some technical aspects)
 Certbot is a magnific software.
 It manages the ACME procedure and gives a support for customized plugins.
 However, it only supports "dns" Identifier Types in the CSR and here is where the problem arises.
 S/MIME certificates (and also specifications) require that Identifier Types **must be** "email".
 The ACME server could replace "dns" for "email" in the CSR but this is not possible, as the CSR is signed with the private key and it is unalterable.